happyren/happyren.github.io/_posts/2019-03-09-lazy-mistake-ecdsa.md

 ## Wrap up

 This is not the only issue caused by lazy mistake when applying cryptography, POODLE is another one which failed on using HMAC properly to check message integrity.

+So the thing we learn today is, don't be lazy, **Random!
+Random!
+Random!**